Brekka

-Brekka is a village in Arendal municipality in Agder county, Norway.
+Brekka is a village in Arendal Municipality in Agder county, Norway.
 The village is located along the European route E18 highway on the western shore of the lake Molandsvann.
 Brekka sits about 11 km north of the town of Arendal and the village of Longum lies about 4.5 km to the south.
-Historically, Brekka was the seat of the old municipality of Østre Moland (from 1838 until 1962).
 Austre Moland Church is located in this village.

+History

+Brekka was the administrative centre of the old Austre Moland Municipality (from 1838 until 1962).